How to become a physician assistant

 Frequently asked questions

-Yes.
-PAs are an integral part of the healthcare team, making a difference in the lives of patients and earning an average of $115,390 per year.
-Going to PA school is worth it if you are passionate about patient care.
+Yes!
+After graduation, PAs work as an integral part of the healthcare team, making a difference in the lives of patients and earning an average of $121,530 per year.
+Going to PA school is worth it for those who are passionate about patient care.

 Is physician assistant a stressful job?

-Physician assistants have a lot of responsibility and accountability in their work, which can make it stressful.
-They have to learn to cope with and manage stress in healthy ways to enjoy a long career in medicine.
+Sometimes, yes.
+Physician assistants do have a lot of responsibility and accountability in their work, which can make it a stressful job.
+They have the opportunity to choose the setting they work in, which can help them reduce stress, and they must learn to cope with and manage stress in healthy ways to enjoy a long career in medicine.

-What is the difference between a PA and a doctor?
+What’s the difference between a physician assistant and nurse practitioner?

 Additional resources